 There are indeed so many benefits to incorporating bile salts to your healthy lifestyle.
 But note that not all bile salt supplements are created equal and too much of a good thing can also be bad for you.
 For best results, consult your physician before taking bile salts or any supplement (more so, medication) for that matter.

 Once you have decided to get yourself your own bile salt stash, don’t just buy the first product you see.
 It is advisable that you get small capsules so you can change your dosages randomly with every meal.
 If the dosage per capsule is too high, you may not be able to do that.
-If you are looking for quality, visit www.gallbladderattack.com and try our brand of purified bile salts.
+If you are looking for quality, visit www.gallbladdersupplements.com and try our brand of purified ox-bile salts with added taurine.
 And review our specific kits for Gas and Bloating and the After Gallbladder Removal Kit.
 These related products, all containing Bile Salts may be just what your body need to improve your digestion of fats and boost your overall health.